bswaby/Touchpoint/README.md

 ### 🗺️ [User Activity](https://github.com/bswaby/Touchpoint/tree/main/TPxi/User%20Activity)
 This is to help get an idea of user activity levels based on the activity log table.

-Implementation Level: Easy
+- ⚙️ **Implementation Level: Easy
-Installation: This is a paste-and-go Python script with only one configuration option that you might want to consider: OFFICE_IP_ADDRESSES configuration option determines if people are working in the office or outside the office if you configure it with your network ip addresses.
+- 🧩 **Installation: This is a paste-and-go Python script with only one configuration option that you might want to consider: OFFICE_IP_ADDRESSES configuration option determines if people are working in the office or outside the office if you configure it with your network ip addresses.

 <details>
 <summary><strong>Overview/strong></summary>